Burkina Faso

 Customs requirements:

 Import of local and foreign currency is allowed and must be declared upon entry into the country.
-It is recommended that you carry either euro, traveller’s checks or credit cards.
+It is recommended for you to carry either euro, checks or credit cards.
 There are no special customs requirements for the import of goods and items.

 Export of local and foreign currency is allowed within the declared amount on entry into the country.
 There are no particular customs restrictions on the export of goods.